Mysteries of the Vedic Dasha System

 Vedic seers, wise men from ancient times with enlightened powers, are credited with originating this and other Dasha systems.
 Based on the sequence of planets and how those planets are placed and influenced in the birth chart and other harmonic charts, notably the Navamsha, or 9th harmonic chart, the destiny of the individual can be seen in advance, and can be read independently from transiting planets, though the latter can add supporting information.
 In this lecture, we look at example charts that help to unlock the mysteries of the Vedic Dasha system.

 FREE PRE-LECTURE MINI-CLASS!

 Need a quick introduction or review of the language and concepts that will be featured in this evening’s lecture?
-Come to the Joyce Beers Community Center at 6:30 p.m. for a free mini-class taught by SDAS Treasurer and past President Jim Hennum!
+Come to the Joyce Beers Community Center at 6:30 p.m. for a pre-lecture mini-class - free with your paid attendance for the evening’s lecture!